8 Ways to Help a Friend Through a Breakup

 • Asking others in your friend group to step in and support your friend if you feel over-extended, especially if you need to set boundaries

-As much as you may want to be there for your friend, keeping tabs on unhealthy patterns will prevent you from becoming codependent.
+As much as you may want to be there for your friend as they go through their breakup, keeping tabs on unhealthy patterns will prevent you from becoming codependent.

 5. Don't minimize their emotions with trivializing statements